joelwillSeek/aspireme_flutter/README.md

     </td>

    <td>
-    No, but is paid in Ios
+    No, but it is paid in Ios
     </td>
     <td>
     No